Today, I want to talk to you about the four stages of your MLM Business.

 Stage Four: Maturity

 The fourth phase beings once you have 20k to 100k people on your team.
-Your business matures and your income is stable, month to month.
+Your business matures and your income is large and stable.
+It grows by 5-10% or more per month, with or without you.

-During this phase you are a shepherd of shepherds, a leader of leaders.
+During the maturity phase you are a shepherd of shepherds, a leader of leaders.

-You spend most of your time mentoring your best 10-20 key leaders on the team, and then they go out and lead their own armies.
+You spend most of your time working with your best 10-20 key leaders on the team, and then they go out and lead their own armies.

 You might be still personally recruiting people, but in most cases you have transitioned to the mentorship role.